golubitsky/geofotr/README.md

 ### Bonus Features (TBD)

+- [ ] users can view all of their liked photos
 - [ ] Pagination
 - [ ] Search for photos by title
 - [ ] Search for photos by tag